flim1/bggn213/README.md

 # Bioinformatics class BGGN213
-This is my classwork at UCSD BGGN 213.
+This is my work from BGGN213 at UC San Diego.